-Many education researchers have come to see social and emotional learning
+Many education researchers have come to see social-emotional learning

 as a key that unlocks solutions to a host of challenges.
-Through programs that emphasize traits such as self-awareness, relationship-building, decision-making, and resilience, social and emotional learning is proving a robust toolkit for increasing academic achievement; nurturing prosocial behaviors such as kindness, sharing, and empathy; improving student attitudes toward school; and even reducing depression and stress.
-In short, social and emotional learning—particularly in the formative elementary and middle school years—can shape the foundations of students’ ability to succeed in high school, college, and life.
+Through programs that emphasize traits such as self-awareness, relationship-building, decision-making, and resilience, social-emotional learning is proving a robust toolkit for increasing academic achievement; nurturing prosocial behaviors such as kindness, sharing, and empathy; improving student attitudes toward school; and even reducing depression and stress.
+In short, social-emotional learning—particularly in the formative elementary and middle school years—can shape the foundations of students’ ability to succeed in high school, college, and life.

 At Shore, the high stakes around this kind of learning have underscored a decades-long commitment to creating and sustaining a culture in which students feel safe and may thrive.
 From Pre-K to Grade 9, Shore students today find vital social and emotional support within a layered, research-based network of strategies and structures that’s broad in scope and surprising in sophistication.

 In the Lower School, building such an environment starts in the homeroom, where social and emotional learning are at the center of every day’s routine, thoroughly integrated into a teaching model called “Responsive Classroom.”
-According to Knox, “This model gives us a division-wide set of shared practices to ensure that all our students feel safe and feel they have a voice.”
-In the Responsive Classroom model, students learn and practice a set of social and emotional competencies—cooperation, assertiveness, responsibility, empathy, and self control—alongside academic skills; the combination allows them to do their best work, and be their best selves.
+In the Responsive Classroom model, students learn and practice a set of social and emotional competencies—cooperation, assertiveness, responsibility, empathy, and self-control—alongside academic skills; the combination allows them to do their best work, and be their best selves.